microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/business.rst

 Validating edit capabilities
 ----------------------------

-When Office Online is loaded for business users, it will check that the user is signed in with an Office 365 business account.
+When |wac| is loaded for business users, it will check that the user is signed in with an Office 365 business account.
 If the user is not signed in, they'll be prompted to sign in.

 ..  figure:: /images/business_user_flow_start.png